Jul 4Sunday, July 5, 2026 · all daysJul 6 · today »

 HN Discussion:

-• Title is misleading/clickbait; macOS port was already done by others, Fable only added iOS support
+• Title is misleading/clickbait since macOS port was already done by prior work, not by Fable

-• LLMs are broadly useful for reverse engineering and porting old games
+• LLMs are genuinely useful for reverse engineering and porting old games

-• Curiosity about applying similar techniques to other old games like Emperor: Battle for Dune
+• Curiosity about applying these techniques to other older games like Emperor: Battle for Dune

 3.GPT-5.5 Codex reasoning-token clustering may be leading to degraded performance(github.com)

-tl;dr: Analysis of 390K Codex telemetry records shows GPT-5.5 responses disproportionately terminate at exactly 516 reasoning tokens (with additional spikes at 1034 and 1552), accounting for 82% of such events despite being only 19% of traffic.
-The clustering rose sharply from 0.11% in Feb 2026 to 53% in May 2026, coinciding with a drop in mean reasoning-token usage—suggesting a possible hidden reasoning-budget cap, truncation, or routing threshold that may explain degraded performance on complex tasks.
+tl;dr: Analysis of 390K Codex token_count records shows GPT-5.5 responses disproportionately terminate at exactly 516 reasoning tokens (with echoes at 1034 and 1552), accounting for 82% of such events despite only 19% of overall traffic.
+This clustering spiked from 0.11% in Feb 2026 to 53% in May, coinciding with a drop in mean reasoning-token usage—suggesting a hidden reasoning-budget cap, truncation, or routing behavior specific to GPT-5.5 that may explain degraded performance on complex tasks.

 HN Discussion: